openmrv/MRV/Modules_2/coded.md

 ## 3.0 Running CODED with a Graphical User Interface

 CODED can be run using a graphic user interface (GUI) named the ‘Forest Disturbance  Mapping GUI’, which can be found in the Open MRV repository.
 Note that the version in the repo is a “snapshot” in time and the most recent version can be found here: [https://coded.readthedocs.io](https://coded.readthedocs.io).
+Video instructions on using the Forest Disturbance Mapping GUI can be found [on YouTube](https://youtu.be/crUTTZS1faI).

 **Note:** The tool also depends on external libraries.
 If you receive an error “Cannot find required repo” that indicates that a link to a repository is broken.
 If that is the case, please refer to the CODED ReadTheDocs page.